Billy McKinney Player Props: Yankees vs. Mariners

-After going 1-for-4 in his last game, Billy McKinney and the New York Yankees face the Seattle Mariners (who will hand the ball to George Kirby) at 7:05 PM ET on Tuesday.
+The New York Yankees and Billy McKinney, who went 1-for-3 with a home run and two RBI last time in action, take on Luis Castillo and the Seattle Mariners at Yankee Stadium, Wednesday at 7:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Red Sox.
+In his last game, he notched a home run while going 1-for-3 against the Mariners.

 Billy McKinney Game Info & Props vs. the Mariners